|

 accidental drifting of unwanted liabilities into Vejhonian space for

 attack Theotia with a Theotian princess at his side."
-Out of
+They

 today.